Frequently Asked Questions

 In general it is good to have 4 or 5 extra PASSPORT PHOTOS with you as some of the UNESCO World Heritage sites may require a passport photo.
 A Passport photo is also required if you want to purchase a local Sim card for your phone while you are there.
 We do recommend swapping out your smart phone's SIM card to a Nepali one while there to avoid any suprise long distance or roaming charges from your home phone service provider.

-COVID update: As of April 2021, the Nepal government declared they were no longer going to be requiring tourists to quarantine upon entering Nepal.
+COVID update: As of January of 2022, the Nepal government declared they were no longer going to be requiring tourists to quarantine upon entering Nepal.
 We at Music Arts Adventures have been, and will continue to closely follow all situations and regulations involving Covid and Covid related regulations and precautions.
 Feel free to reach out with questions or concerns you may have if you are considering a trip with us and we are happy to discuss details with you and the latest updates.

 Customs and Cultural Do’s and Don’ts